tommydilillo/lab-angular-data-binding/README.md

 ## Introduction

-After weeks of working on code at Ironhack, and putting on the dreaded Ironhack 15, we've discovered that healthy nutrition is not an underrated part of life.
+At this point in the course, some of us may be reminiscing about times before the course, when we used to work out, and we were fit and in shape.
+Surprising as it may be, spending many hours each day sitting in front of the computer is not an effective way to attain, and maintain, a rock-hard physique.

 Our solution: A Nutrition App.

+And it's your job to build it.

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_0e106e84e22155f1d2775e37cd4aa865.gif)